SAP-samples/btp-end-to-end-scenario-use-cases/workshops/clean-core-extensibility-cap/setup/setup-build-code.md

 ##  Prerequisite

-You should have a trial or an enterprise SAP BTP global account.
+You should have  an enterprise SAP BTP global account.
 If you don't have [Get an Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account..html)

 ## Run the SAP Build Code Booster